 As a result of enduring years of sexual trauma, Leah didn’t begin dating until after college.
 At the time, she didn’t understand that the trauma experienced during her upbringing was a form of sexual abuse.

 Subsequently, Leah endured painful sexual experiences time and time again.
 Eventually, this resulted in a lack of sexual sensation.
 Her body numbed to protect itself from the continuous pain and trauma.
-After discussion with her therapist, Leah decided to take a solo road trip across the country in an effort to rediscover herself.
+After a discussion with her therapist, Leah decided to take a solo road trip across the country in an effort to rediscover herself.
 Through her time spent focused on her own needs and desires, she found power in her own body.
 Leah’s view of her own body transformed, and she learned to love herself on her own terms.

 Turning Trauma Into Empowerment

 Eventually, Leah decided to share her story online.
 She realized the impact her vulnerability had on other women as her honesty encouraged other women to do the same.
 Undoubtedly, Leah believes in the importance of continuing the discussion about all sexual experiences.
-Additionally, she knows we need to look at the them through a completely nonjudgmental and non-shaming lens.
+Additionally, she knows we need to look at them through a completely nonjudgmental and non-shaming lens.
 Everyone’s experience is difference, but everyone’s experience matters.
 It’s through this open discussion that we emphasize the importance of body positivity, self-love, and advocating for our own pleasure.

 Leah’s podcast, Good Girls Talk About Sex, shows us that healing is real and very possible!
 Leah now works as a Sexual Communication Coach and focuses on the power of healing through open discussion.
 She helps women learn to advocate for their own desires, bodies, and pleasure.
 Learn more about her coaching here.